nolanjannotta/personal_go_server/pkg/sshApp/markdown/index.md

 ⊳ snake (press 's')  ➟ Playable game of Snake on Ethereum mainnet.
 ⊳ keyboard ⌕   ➟ Playable and recordable musical keyboard on Arbitrum L2.
 ⊳ recursive trees: https://recursivetrees.xyz ➟ Ultra dynamic "growing" trees on Ethereum mainnet.
 All proceeds donated to One Tree Planted.
 ⊳ onchain experiments: https://onchainexperiments.xyz ➟ A prototype platform for artists and creators to mint and share their own onchain art on Base L2.
+⊳ terminal apps: fun tui projects using charm and Golang.
+[TODO]

 ⊚ PHYSICAL